gregpalmr/dcos-demo-1.12/README.md

 - Spark
 - Cassandra

-When Jenkins starts up, show the Jenkins Console and how customers can use the console or the Jenkins API to setup and manage build/test pipelines.
+When Jenkins starts up, show the Jenkins Console and discuss how customers can use the console or the Jenkins API to setup and manage build/test pipelines.

 When the Spark dispatcher starts up, show the Spark console and discuss how multiple Spark environments (with different versions) can be launced for different teams and how DC/OS access control lists can be used to keep the teams separate.
 You can run a sample Spark job buy using the 'dcos spark run' command as shown in the file: